etlbox/etlbox.website/doks_v1.8/dbextensions/content/docs/operations/bulk-merge.md

 ---
 title: "Bulk Merge"
 description: ""
-lead: ""
+lead: "<code>BulkMerge<T>()</code> performs an upsert operation: it inserts new rows, updates existing ones, and optionally deletes missing rows from the target table.
+It’s the most powerful operation in the ETLBox.DbExtensions toolkit, suitable for full or delta synchronization of datasets."
 draft: false
 images: []
 menu:
   docs:
-    parent: "getting-started"
+    parent: "oeprations"
-weight: 60
+weight: 40
 toc: true
----

-# BulkMerge

-`BulkMerge<T>()` performs an upsert operation: it inserts new rows, updates existing ones, and optionally deletes missing rows from the target table.
-It’s the most powerful operation in the ETLBox.DbExtensions toolkit, suitable for full or delta synchronization of datasets.

 ---

 ## Example